 - The good news is that fully vaccinated people are very well protected against serious COVID-19 and infection risk is low.

 - Do you work in a healthcare setting?
 Let your supervisor know and follow workplace guidelines.

 - Are you experiencing any symptoms?

 - If you don’t have any symptoms and are not in a healthcare setting or congregate living situation, you don’t have to quarantine.
 Just watch for symptoms for 14 days after your last exposure.
-If you’re in a healthcare setting, please let your supervisor know and follow workplace guidelines.

 - If you have symptoms or develop them, self-isolate and let your health care provider know about your symptoms, that you’re vaccinated and get tested (ideally PCR and sequencing to evaluate for variants with report to public health).

 - If you live in a congregate setting (e.g., correctional and detention facilities, group homes) you should quarantine for 14 days and get tested to help further reduce the risk of transmission to others in these crowded settings.

 - If you work in a congregate setting or crowded workplace (e.g., meat and poultry processing and manufacturing plants), you do not need to quarantine, but testing is recommended.